 - Design and apply EMR/EHR software and applications

-- Convert and analyze medical and health data
+- Convert and analyze data from EMR-certified professionals

 - Insure quality of care across multiple information systems